-Here’s the perception: Experienced managers know how to cut costs effectively.
 Here’s the reality: If you don’t start with your firm’s mission as the guiding principle, even the most sophisticated cost-cutting plan will likely fail.
 How should you decide where to make strategic cuts versus where to invest?
-And what should drive your planning in a world that might require you to completely change your strategy in a few years?
+And what should drive your planning in a world that might require you to completely change your strategy in a few years.

 Growing pains.
-The conversation around shutting down entire lines of business will likely continue into 2018 and beyond.
+The conversation around shutting down entire lines of business will likely continue.
 It’s a hard decision and not one that should be made lightly, but many firms have few options.
 Having already trimmed and outsourced to reduce spending, now they’ll ask if there are some parts of the business that no longer belong.

 A different kind of bet.
 We now live in a world where the pace of change makes predictions far more unreliable than ever before.
-We expect leaders to try a different approach in 2018, doubling down on foundational assets.
+We expect leaders to try a different approach, doubling down on foundational assets.
 Targeted cost-cutting can help them support strategic investments in information assets, customer experience improvements, and administrative platforms.

 Don’t plan for one future.
 Business planners know how to pick a fixed target, assess what it will take to get there, and make a plan to close the gap.
 Unfortunately, that approach won’t work so well going forward.
 In our fast moving world, you can no longer rely on a static vision of where you need to go.
 You’ll want to embed versatility and flexibility into your planning because the future state will need to be updated—and more quickly than you expect.
 Think about how you execute and who you partner with along the way, and be prepared to pivot quickly.